Mausinator08/Crit-Project-Manager/README.md

 npm install
 ```

-4. Install SQL Server 2022. (minimum version not defined yet)
+4. Install MongoDB v7.
-5. Set appsettings.Development.json variable for `SQLServerInstanceName` to your SQL Server instance.
+5. Set appsettings.Development.json variable for `MongoDB:ServerName` to your MongoDB server instance. (eg. localhost)
-6. Set appsettings.Development.json variable for `SQLDatabaseName` to the database that will house Crit's tables/views/stored procedures/etc...
+6. Set appsettings.Development.json variable for `MongoDB:Database` to the database that will house Crit's collections. (eg. crit)
 7. Set an environment variable for `APP_CONTEXT_USER` to the user that will be used for authorizing SQL calls.
 8. Set an environment variable for `APP_CONTEXT_PASSWORD` to the password for the `APP_CONTEXT_USER`.
+9. Set appsettings.Development.json variable for `MongoDB:Port` to the port used for your server instance. (eg. default is `27017`)
+10. Set appsettings.Development.json variable for `MongoDB:UserName` to the `APP_CONTEXT_USER` environment variable name.
+11. Set appsettings.Development.json variable for `MongoDB:Password` to the `APP_CONTEXT_PASSWORD` environment variable name.

 ## Usage